stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 * Map directories and groups to allow accounts to log in to integrated applications
 * Configure workflow or account administration automation

-To access the Stormpath Admin Console, visit [https://api.stormpath.com/login](https://api.stormpath.com/login)
+To access the Stormpath Admin Console, visit [https://api.stormpath.com/login](https://api.stormpath.com/login).

 ### REST API

 The Stormpath API offers authorized developers and administrators programmatic access to:

-* Securely authenticate accounts.
+* Securely authenticate accounts
-* Create and manage accounts and adjust group membership.
+* Create and manage accounts and adjust group membership
-* Manage directories.
+* Manage directories
-* Manage groups.
+* Manage groups
-* Initiate and process account automations.
+* Initiate and process account automations

 For more detailed documentation on the Stormpath API, visit the [API Reference Documentation](http://www.stormpath.com/docs/rest/api/).